krishauser/Klampt/Python/docs/source/Manual-FileTypes.rst

 -  ``mass v[0] ... v[N-1]``: link masses.
 -  ``automass``: set the link centers of mass and inertia matrices automatically from the link geometry.
+Can also give ``automass surfaceFraction`` to specify that ``surfaceFraction`` fraction of the mass is concentrated at the geometry's surface.
 -  ``com v[0] ... v[N-1]``: link centers of mass, given in local (x,y,z)
    coordinates (3 values for each v).
 May be omitted if automass is included.